The Shed

 94 Chloride Street, Broken Hill 2880

-This newly opened art gallery in Broken Hill is a testament to cross-cultural collaboration, showcasing the talents of established artist Dirk Romeyn, who relocated from the Blue Mountains, alongside local Indigenous artist Brian Harris, a proud Barkandji man.
+Opened in 2024, The Shed is a testament to cross-cultural collaboration and artistic innovation.
+The gallery showcases the talents of Dirk Romeyn, an established artist who relocated from the Blue Mountains, alongside Brian Harris, a proud Barkandji man and local Indigenous artist.

-One of its standout features is a large public art mural created by Dirk, contributing to the growing collection of murals in Broken Hill, the first city in Australia to be heritage-listed.
+One of its standout features is a striking public art mural by Dirk Romeyn, contributing to the vibrant mural scene in Broken Hill - Australia's first heritage-listed city.

 Facilities